Quick Facts about Papers

 AUTHORS TAKE NOTE: The official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of the conference.
 The official publication date may affect the deadline for any patent filings related to published work.
 (For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)

 Authors are required to present their work in a scheduled session with other CHI Papers.
 Paper authors have been traditionally allowed up to 20 minutes total (about a 15 minute talk with 5 minutes of questions) to present their work; however, this will depend on the number of accepted papers, which will be known in December 2018.
-Shorter papers may have shorter presentation times than longer papers at the conference.
-However, there will be no distinction made between papers based on length in the proceedings, or digital library.
+There will be no distinction made between papers based on length in the proceedings, or ACM Digital Library.
 Papers whose authors are not at the conference to present their paper may be removed from the ACM Digital Library.

 The Guide to a Successful Presentation describes the computing and audiovisual (A/V) equipment provided by the conference, and gives tips on preparing and giving a good CHI talk.

 Accepted Papers will be distributed in the CHI Conference Proceedings available in the ACM Digital Library, where they will remain accessible to thousands of researchers and practitioners worldwide.
 Video figures of accepted Papers will be archived on the ACM Digital Library.